exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 ### Switch back DR Database to PROD Database

-This scenario assumes that the nodes of the former PROD database are offline - if the nodes are already running just check the state of the nodes using 'confd_client node_state' and skip starting the service on these nodes.
+This scenario assumes that the nodes of the former PROD database are offline - if the nodes are already running just check the state of the nodes using 'confd_client node_state' and skip resuming or starting the service on these nodes.
+Nodes are automatically added to the cluster upon startup, so there is no need to explicitly resume them.

-1. Resume nodes
+1. Start Exasol Service on the previously offline nodes

     ```bash
-    confd_client node_resume nid: '[11,12,13,14,15,16,17,18,19,20,21,22]' enable: true
-    ```

-2. Start Exasol Service

-    ```bash
     systemctl --user start c4
     systemctl --user start c4_cloud_command
     ```

-3. Check the state of the previously stopped nodes from one of the passive sited nodes.
+2. Check the state of the previously stopped nodes from one of the passive sited nodes.
+Wait until all nodes are shown as ONLINE.

     ```bash
     confd_client node_state
     ```

-4. Stop DR database
+3. Stop DR database

     ```bash
     confd_client db_stop db_name: PROD_DR
     ```

+4. Wait until the DR database status is shown as 'setup'

+    ```bash
+    confd_client db_state db_name: PROD_DR
+    ```

-5. Start PROD database
+5. Start PROD database once the PROD_DR database is shut down.

     ```bash
     confd_client db_start db_name: PROD